-- 58(1) Any voter may apply to the chief enumerator at least 15 business days before the day on which a general election is to be held to have the name of any person struck off the voters list on the ground that the person is not eligible as a voter. - (2) Every application pursuant to subsection (1) must be in writing and must specify the grounds on which the applicant alleges that the person is not eligible to be a voter. - (3) An application pursuant to subsection (1) may be made by a person on his or her own behalf.
+- 58(1) Any voter may apply to the returning officer at least 21 days before the day on which a general election is to be held to have the name of any person struck off the voters list on the ground that the person is not eligible as a voter. - (2) Every application pursuant to subsection (1) and must specify the grounds on which the applicant alleges that the person is not eligible to be a voter. - (2.1) An application made pursuant to subsection (1) may be made: - (a) in writing; or - (b) if the municipality has dealt with methods of application in a general election bylaw adopted pursuant to section 9.1, by email or other electronic means. - (2.2) An application made by email or other electronic means must include the applicant's contact information. - (3) An application pursuant to subsection (1) may be made by a person on that person's own behalf.